createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-10-26
+🗓️ 2025-10-27
-💬 "He that respects himself is safe from others; he wears a coat of mail that none can pierce." — Henry Wadsworth Longfellow
+💬 "Think as a wise man but communicate in the language of the people." — William Butler Yeats
 <!--END_SECTION:quote-->